EmpathyYT/reader/readMe.md

 # How to run
 - Clone the repository
-- Download your Instagram info in HTML format
+- Download your Instagram info in JSON format
 - Unzip it
 - Run the application